China’s steel industry improves as capacity reduction pays off

 It attributed the increase to cutting overcapacity, a ban on low-quality steel, production restrictions during winter, and recovering market demand.

-China slashed its crude steel production capacity by more than 50 million tonnes in 2017, exceeding its annual target, as part of efforts to improve the competitiveness of the bloated sector.
+China slashed its crude steel production capacity by more than 50 million tons in 2017, exceeding its annual target, as part of efforts to improve the competitiveness of the bloated sector.

-The country also phased out the production of 140 million tonnes of low-quality steel made from scrap metal last year.
+The country also phased out the production of 140 million tons of low-quality steel made from scrap metal last year.

 The industry’s profitability improved, with major steel producers’ profits surging 613.6 percent, the MIIT cited data from the China Iron and Steel Association as saying.